-Welcome to barlow lakeBarlow Lake is a private lake located in the heart of Yankee Springs, Barry County, Michigan, and is currently run by the Barlow Lake Association.
+Welcome to barlow lakeBarlow Lake is a private lake located in the heart of Yankee Springs, Barry County, Michigan.
+Barlow Lake residents are served by the Barlow Lake Association.

 Barlow Lake is one of Michigan's premiere inland lakes with 187 acres and is known for some of the best fish, lake residents, and boats around!
 It's also a place where the "proper attire" is required to kick back, relax, and enjoy lake living!